-Shropshire Council is required by law to administer the LGPS within the geographical area of Shropshire.
-The responsibilities for Scheme administration are met in-house, which includes the collection of Scheme contributions and data from all employers and the calculation of active member benefits; paying pension benefits to retired members; looking after the benefits for deferred members who have not yet taken payment and not only provides pensions for its members but also offers death benefits to spouses, civil and cohabiting partners and children.
+Shropshire Council is required by law to administer the LGPS for Shropshire.
+The Pensions Administration Team sits within the Finance, Governance and Assurance service area within Shropshire Council.
+It is accountable to the Pensions Committee, the Pensions Board, the Fund's participating employers and Scheme members.
+The responsibilities for Scheme administration are met in-house by the Pensions Team.
+This includes the collection of employee and employer contributions, member data from all Fund employers, the calculation of member benefits, and payment of pension benefits to retired members, as well as looking after the benefits for deferred members who have not yet taken payment.
+The Scheme not only provides pensions for members but also survivor benefits to spouses, civil and cohabiting partners and children.